Land-use conflict: Urban

-It causes noise, air and water pollution.
-Apart from the noise and gases released by factories, pollution is also caused by the vehicles which carry materials to and from factories.
-This can cause incessant noises and smoke.
-Heavy road traffic also causes traffic congestion, affecting many nearby residents.
-In addition to factories, the presence of main roads also affects residents, causing the same problems listed above.
+One of the most extensively studied urban land-use conflicts is that of highways and car infrastructure generally.
+Because urban areas concentrate large numbers of people in close proximity, the noise and air of one single vehicle is multiplied by the population density within range of the vehicle.
+The multiplicative effects of density means cars typically represent the most prominent land-use conflict in medium and large urban areas.
+Heavy road traffic also causes traffic congestion, affecting many nearby residents and increasing pollution of microplastics and wasting time.

+Besides transportation, industrial land-use represents the next most significant source of urban land conflict.
+Urban factories have been the target of urban land-use reforms ever since the first factories were built in 1700s England.

 Urban planning was poor or non-existent in the past.
 Both residential and industrial areas require convenient transport.
 Labour-intensive industries need to seek workers easily.
 As a result, residential and industrial areas are often close neighbours.

-In Hong Kong, particularly in the old urban areas, this type of conflict is a common sight.
+In developing cities or particularly old urban areas, this type of conflict is a common sight.
 In downtown Los Angeles, however, the problem is opposite.
 Industrial facilities are being converted to residential use, and the Community Redevelopment Agency of Los Angeles believes that this trend will cause a loss of job opportunities for unskilled workers.